audeering/audb/docs/load.rst

         version='1.1.0',
     )

-Or get the total duration of all media files:
+Or get the total duration of all media files.

 .. jupyter-execute::